davidthfarr/REDCT/README.md

 1. `./src/llm_label/mistral_label.py` - Loads mistral7B-instruct across all available GPUs (distributed with the package accelerate) and labels the specified dataset.
 2. `./src/llm_label/distribut_mistral_label.py` - Distributes the labeling process by splitting the data and loading mistral7B-instruct on each available GPU.
 This is the simplest (but most expensive) from of parallelization.
 3. `./src/llm_label/openai_label.py` - Queries OpenAI API to label data with GPT-3.5-turbo.
-Other models may be supported, but the code is tested with GPT-3.5-turbo.
+Other models may be supported, but the code is tested with GPT-3.5-turbo and GPT-4o.

 Each of the scripts is executable with various command line arguments.
 Please use the `--help` or `-h` to check the CLI for each labeling method.